syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 ## Flow Shapes

 The flow shapes are used to represent the process flow.
 It is used for analyzing, designing, and managing for documentation process.
 To create a flow shape, you need to specify the `type` as "flow".
-Its `shape` property can be set with any one of the inbuilts [flow shapes](/js/api/global "#FlowShapes") and by default, it is considered as "process".
+Its `shape` property can be set with any one of the inbuilts [Flow Shapes](/js/api/global#FlowShapes "Flow Shapes") and by default, it is considered as "process".
 The following code example illustrates how to create a flow shape.

 {% highlight js %}